-Your heat pump is an crucial part of your home because it produces year-round comfort.
-But, like any home comfort system, it’s bound to have some problems every now and then.
+Your heat pump is an important part of your home because it produces year-round comfort.
+But, like any home comfort system, it’s certain to encounter some issues every now and then.

-Let’s review these issues and how much they might cost to repair, so you’ll have some idea before you contact an HVAC technician.
-Some of the most likely heat pump repair problems include:
+Let’s examine these issues and how much they might cost to fix, so you’ll have some idea before you contact an HVAC technician.
+Some of the most typical heat pump repair problems include:

 - Heat pump won’t turn on